Two or more blood samples drawn from separate venipuncture sites, typically from different veins in your arms

 Other serious complications can result from an infection of the blood.
 Endocarditis, an inflammation and infection of the lining of the heart and/or of the heart valves, can result from a bloodstream infection.
 People who have prosthetic heart valves or prosthetic joints have a higher risk of a systemic infection following their surgery, although these infections are not common.

-Anyone with a weakened immune system due to an underlying disease, such as leukemia or HIV/AIDS, or due to immunosuppressive drugs such as those given for chemotherapy is at a higher risk for blood infections as their immune system is less capable of killing the microorganisms that occasionally enter the blood.
+Anyone with a weakened immune system due to an underlying disease, such as leukemia or HIV/AIDS, or due to immunosuppressive drugs such as those given for chemotherapy is at a higher risk for blood infections as their immune system is less capable of killing the microbes that occasionally enter the blood.
 Bacteria and yeasts may also be introduced directly into the bloodstream through intravenous drug use or through intravenous catheters or surgical drains.

 For blood cultures, multiple blood samples are usually collected for testing and from different veins to increase the likelihood of detecting the bacteria or fungi that may be present in small numbers and/or may enter the blood intermittently.
 This is also done to help ensure that any bacteria or fungi detected are the ones causing the infection and are not contaminants.